 The Addition and Subtraction version has numbers up through 12 on the board.
 It has students compute the sum or the difference.
 For the subtraction problems, that means that students might be subtracting numbers from 1 – 0 = 1 up through 18 – 6 = 12.
 Addition problems work from 1 + 0 = 1 up through 12 + 0 = 12.
 As with the Multiplication and Division game, younger students might be given only addition facts cards if they don't yet understand subtraction.

-Math Dash makes a great family game since the strategic elements make it fun to play even for older children and parents who probably have already mastered their math facts while it serves as a fun tool for drill and reinforcement for younger students.
+Math Dash games should be great for the whole family since the strategic elements make them fun to play even for older children and parents who probably have already mastered their math facts.

-(Note: This is a different game than Learning Resources Math Dash game which is played more like Scrabble.)
+(Note: Don't confuse this with Learning Resources' Math Dash game which is played more like Scrabble.)